Sometimes you need nonjudgmental guidance. Maybe even guidance that you can carry around in your purse or backpack.

 Sincero has written another book, You Are a Badass at Making Money.
 I haven’t read that one yet, but I bet it is fabulous.
 If you have read it, please let me know in the comments if it is as badass as I think it will be.

-Books to Help the Kids Through Divorce
+Books to Help the Kids Through Your Divorce or Break-up

 If you want to know what your kids want you to know about getting divorced, you can eavesdrop here.
 Now for the books: